ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 ### YAML is an Evolving Language {#int-yaml-evolving}

-YAML is an evolving language and, in time, some features have been added, and other removed.
+YAML is an evolving language and, in time, some features have been added, and others removed.

 While this document is based on a given YAML version [YAML], media types registration does not imply a specific version.